ading2210/openq/README.md

 ## Features:

-Currently OpenQ is able to:
+Currently, OpenQ is able to:
  - Login
  - List and display students
+ - List courses and grades

 Since OpenQ is in early development, the current feature set is very incomplete.